chef/chef-web-docs/snapshots/release_12-x_master/custom_resources.rst

 .. end_tag

-.. note:: When a lightweight provider contains only platform resources, the ``converge_by`` method is not required because it is already built into all of the platform :doc:`resources <resource>`.
+.. note:: When a lightweight provider contains only platform resources, the ``converge_by`` method is not required because it is already built into all of the platform resources .

 Examples
 -----------------------------------------------------